 FACULTY OF SCIENCE – Support for Talented Ph.D.
 Researchers STARS.

 The Government of the Czech Republic annually offers scholarships within its Foreign Development Assistance Programme.
 These so-called government scholarships support students from developing countries who would like to study at public universities in the Czech Republic

 For more information visit the website of the Ministry of Education, Youth and Sport.

 The Government scholarship programme will not be announced for the academic year 2020/2021.

 The Ministry of Education, Youth and Sport of the Czech Republic annually offers scholarships to foreign nationals within the framework of intergovernmental exchange programmes arranged with a number of countries.

 Studies in Czech are free of charge.
 A tuition fee is charged only if the student exceeds the standard length of study by more than one year.
-Example: The standard length of study for a Masters in General Medicine is 6 years.
-Students can study 7 years free of charge.
-If they do not complete their studies by the 7th year, they will have to start to pay certain amount upon entering their 8th year.
+Example: The standard length of study for a Master's degree in General Medicine is 6 years.
+Students may study 7 years (6+1) free of charge.
+If they do not complete their studies by the 7th year, they will have to pay a certain amount upon entering their 8th year.